torchbox/wagtailmedia/README.md

 A module for Wagtail that provides functionality similar to `wagtail.documents` module, but for audio and video files.

-## Compatibility

-`wagtailmedia` is compatible with Wagtail 2.2 and above.
-For compatibility with Wagtail 2.1 and 2.0, use the [v0.2.0 release](https://pypi.org/project/wagtailmedia/0.2.0/).

-## How to install
+## Install

 Install using pip:

 ```sh
 pip install wagtailmedia
 ```

+`wagtailmedia` is compatible with Wagtail 2.7 and above.
+Check out older releases for compatibility with older versions of Wagtail.

 ### Settings